 - Always, always finish with a high-shine top coat.
 Not only does it make your nail polish last longer and better the look of your bold, splash of colour, but it also sets off sparkler – engagement ring or cocktail ring.
 My go-to?
 Sally Hansen Diamond Shine Base and Top Coat, $16.45, from Priceline.
 They don’t call it diamond shine for nothing!

-And if you love a little bit of nail art, you can always set off your ring finger with a hint of glitter.
-I love these silver sparkles called Sugar Sprinkle, from ELES’ Sweet Sundae collection, $20, ELES …
+- And if you love a little bit of nail art, you can always set off your ring finger with a hint of glitter.
+I love the silver sparkles called Sugar Sprinkle, from ELES’ Sweet Sundae collection, $20, ELES …

 What do you think of a bold colour as a bridal nail polish?

 Do you love this shade?